 Recommended amounts of glycolic acid in specific products:

-We will discus more on concentrations and diluting later on in this article.
+We will discuss more on concentrations and diluting later on in this article.

-Please wear SPF during the day and avoid direct sunlight after using.
+Please wear SPF during the day and avoid direct sunlight after use.

 We recommend using glycolic acid one to three times per week.
 It is not necessary to use it every day as it can weaken the skin's barrier (despite all its benefits, it is still a relatively strong acid).